urbanrobo/999-00003-A/README.md

 1. Allow any EV with ISO 11898-2 high-speed CAN Bus interface (1 Mbit/s on CAN, 5 Mbit/s on CAN-FD) to be remote piloted via 4G LTE cellular connection.
 2. Create a multi-piece computer case with [IP62](https://reactual.com/portable-electronics/understanding-ip-code.html) rating, physical & software security, [good](https://www.tomshardware.com/how-to/set-up-pc-case-fans-for-airflow-and-performance) airflow, and great stress relief on all cables.
 3. Enable installation of standby OBCs should be extremely easy / fast (less than 15 minutes) and have low risk of breaking cable harnesses.
-4. Create rental fleet of 9 stacked Kia Niro vehicles by April 15 and ???
-Chevy Bolt vehicles by ??? that could be resold to dealerships for less than $2k in repairs.
+4. Create rental fleet of 3 stacked Kia Niro vehicles by March 8.

 <br> Concepts to meet Objectives:
 1. Analog man in the middle attack and digital CAN-FD Bus read and write access.